popgenomics/ABC/README.md

 # simple pipeline to perform simulations for downstream ABC analysis
+## output:
+produces two tables:
+**ABCstat.txt** : one line per multilocus simulation, one column per computed summary statistic.
+**priorfile.txt**: one line per multilocus simulation, one oclumn per model statistic

 ## requirement:
 ### python:
+The used coalescent simulator is **msnsam** made by Jeffrey Ross-Ibarra from original **ms** coded by Richard Hudson.
+In the subdirectory msnsam, just type **./clms** to install the simulator, and put it in your *bin/*
 Be sure that you have **python** and **pypy** in your /usr/bin directory
 The pipeline also works with only the standard **python** interpreter, but is much slower.
 Comparison using the **time** command for the simulation of **1,000** multilocus datsets of **100** loci: